 Generally, iron bacteria thrives best in soils that are sandy or high in organic material.
 If the soils around your home have high loam or clay content, your chances of having iron ochre are lower.

 No matter how challenging your basement problem is, Healthy Basement Systems has the solution you're looking for!
 Our iron ochre perimeter drain system is customized to handle any kind of iron bacteria issues that may arise -- and is the ONLY cleanable, flushable iron ochre system of its kind!

 To schedule a free basement waterproofing quote to solve this or any other wet basement problem, contact us today!
 We'll send a specialist to your home to inspect and measure the space, answer any questions you may have, and provide you with a customized cost quote.

-Our experts proudly serve the Long Island area, including Brookhaven, Islip, Oyster Bay, Huntington, Smithtown, Massapequa, Bay Shore, Brentwood, Hempstead, Massapequa, and throughout the nearby areas in Long Island.
+Our experts proudly serve the Long Island area, including Brookhaven, Islip, Oyster Bay, Huntington, Smithtown, Bay Shore, Brentwood, Huntington Station, Hempstead, Massapequa, and throughout the nearby areas in Long Island.